notkurrent/sana/README.md

 - **⚡️ Seamless Integration:** Works directly inside Telegram using TMA technology.
 No installation required.
 - **🌍 Multi-Currency Support:** Track expenses in any currency (USD, EUR, KZT, TRY, etc.).
 The app automatically stores the original amount and currency while keeping your main balance consistent.
+- **📝 Smart Notes:** Add context to your spending with optional notes.
+Notes appear elegantly in the transaction list using an Apple-style layout.
 - **🧠 Smart AI Advisor:** Integrated **Google Gemini** analyzes your transactions to give actionable financial tips, summaries, and anomaly detection.
 - **💎 Native-Like UX:** Optimized for "Zero Latency" feel with 56px touch targets, optimistic UI updates, haptic feedback, and iOS-style swipe gestures.
 - **🔒 Bank-Grade Security:** Implements strict `HMAC SHA-256` validation to verify Telegram initialization data.